Edmonds College Logo

 Credits: 3.0

-Course is designed for non-accountants who work with Quickbooks Desktop (software based) or Quickbooks Online (cloud based).
-Topics include setting up a new company file, creating QB users, receiving payments, entering and paying bills, as well as basic banking activities.
-Familiarity with computers, Windows file management, and Microsoft Office recommended.
+Course is designed for non-accountants who work with Quickbooks Online (cloud-based).
+Topics include setting up a new company file, editing a chart of accounts, receiving payments, and entering and paying bills.
+Familiarity with computers and internet exploration is recommended.

 Course Level Objectives

-1. Demonstrate how to set up QuickBooks files, create invoices, pay bills, record deposit and prepare bank reconciliations.
+1. Demonstrate how to set up QuickBooks Online company, create invoices, pay bills, record deposits, and prepare bank reconciliations.

-2. Prepare and communicate Balance Sheet, Profit and Loss statement, Accounts Receivable aging report and Accounts Payable aging report.
+2. Prepare and communicate Balance Sheet, Profit and Loss statements, Accounts Receivable aging reports, and Accounts Payable aging reports.

 ACCT 155: Special Topics in Accounting